Henry O. Flipper

 Harris, Theodore D. “Flipper, Henry Ossian.”
 The Encyclopedia of Oklahoma History and Culture. https://www.okhistory.org/publications/enc/entry.php?entry=FL002.

+National Parks Service.
 “Second Lieutenant Henry Flipper.”
-National Parks Service.
-U.S. Department of the Interior, February 24, 2015. https://www.nps.gov/foda/learn/historyculture/secondlieutenanthenryflipper.htm.
+Last modified February 24, 2015. https://www.nps.gov/foda/learn/historyculture/secondlieutenanthenryflipper.htm.